eclipse-ee4j/cargotracker/README.md

   enough on some systems, especially if virus scanners like Windows Defender are delaying GlassFish start up.
 You can increase GlassFish start up timeout by setting the `AS_START_TIMEOUT` environment variable.
 For example, you can set it to 180000 for a 3 minute timeout.
 * While running with Open Liberty, you will notice a number of spurious errors.
 You will see shrinkwrap features warnings, message-driven bean warnings, the AggregateObjectMapping nested foreign key warning, I/O errors, etc. You can safely ignore these.
 They don't affect the application functionality.
+* When using Eclipse IDE, you may see several Facelet/JSF validation errors (e.g. "Can't find facelet tag library for uri jakarta.faces.core") after importing the project.
+These are caused by Eclipse's bundled JSF validators not fully recognizing the `jakarta.*` namespace used by Jakarta EE 10, and do not indicate an actual project problem (`mvn clean install` succeeds regardless).
+You can reduce this noise by going to project `Properties > Validation`, enabling project-specific settings, and disabling the `Facelet HTML Validator`, `JSF View Validator`, `JSF Application Configuration Validator`, and `Tag Library Descriptor Validator`.
+You may also see a few remaining XML validation warnings in `web.xml` (referencing `${db.jdbcUrl}` and similar Maven-filtered placeholders) — these are expected, since Eclipse validates the raw source XML before Maven substitutes the placeholders at build time, and can be safely ignored.